phionabrie/voxeling-server/README.md

 Installation
 ===

+Seems to only work with node v0.10.x.
+Version 0.12 encounters strange problems with some of the modules.

 It's not the easiest install, my apologies.
 We install all npm modules to the top-level `node_modules` folder (couldn't get npm dedupe to work) so that, for instance, when a change is made to the voxel repo, all modules that depend on it will be using the same modified code.

 ```